 The European Union protects almost 28,000 natural areas that are of special European importance.
 The network, called Natura 2000, is set up to ensure the long-term survival of Europe’s most valuable and threatened species and habitats, as listed in the EU Birds and Habitats Directives.
 Since 1992 the EU also provides co-funding, through the LIFE Programme, to support action for protection, restoration and communication for Natura 2000.
 These billions of euros need to be invested well and restoration measures taken must be effective and efficient.
 Monitoring of activities, results and impacts is therefore required to assess their implementation and impact.

-The NEEMO consortium monitors the LIFE Programme, under contract to the European Commission and its Climate, Infrastructure and Environment Executive Agency (CINEA, previously EASME).
-As a technical monitor I follow-up and guide LIFE Nature projects in the Benelux.
+The ELMEN (previously NEEMO) consortium monitors the LIFE Programme, under contract to the European Commission and its Climate, Infrastructure and Environment Executive Agency (CINEA, previously EASME).
+As a technical monitor, I follow-up and guide LIFE Nature and Climate Change Adaptation projects in the Benelux.
+As technical expert I follow and guide LIFE Nature en Climate Change Adaptation projects in the Benelux.

-Apart from project monitoring I am involved in other NEEMO activities, such as:
+Apart from project monitoring I am involved in other ELMEN/NEEMO activities, such as: